 How does God use other people to help us get through problems?
 (They pray for us; help us; stay with us; and give us encouraging words.)

 Brainstorm ways your family can help and support others—make cards and mail or deliver them; make a meal or cookies for someone; do yard work for the elderly; etc.

 We can support and help others who are going through a tough time.

 Write the following instructions on slips of paper:

 - Hop to the other side of the room and back.

 - Swing your arms up and down for 30 seconds.

 Put the instructions in a bag or basket.
-Take turns allowing the kids to pick one.
-All who can complete the instructions (do 10 jumping jacks) should say the Bible verse together.
+Take turns allowing the children to pick one.
+All who can complete the instructions should say the Bible verse together.
 Do these quickly to get everyone up and moving!
 Praise them for doing two good things—getting stronger and memorizing the Bible verse.